 I roll all of our clothing to save space and leave room for my travel-sized toiletries.
 Sometimes we will buy toiletries when we get to our travel destination because it is cheaper to buy the full-sized when you arrive than spend $50-$100 for another checked bag.

 Most places do not care or check if you brought your own alcohol to the pool or have a drink in your room.
 Instead of ordering a $10 glass of wine from room service, buy a bottle and have a drink and relax each night.

-The last resort we stayed at charged $12 for a pina colada.
-We always treat ourselves to at least one on our trips to the beach, but we waited until happy hour – or should I say happier hour? – and got buy one get one free!
+The last resort we stayed at was charging $12 for a pina colada.
+We always treat ourselves to at least one on our trips to the beach, but we waited until happy hour – or should I say a happier hour? – and got buy one get one free!
 This brought the cost down to $6 per drink!

 Normally we just buy our own drinks, but I am not pulling a blender out on vacation, so I will let them do the messy work!